John J. Danilovich: International Chamber of Commerce (2014 – 2018)

-On 30 June 2014, Danilovich became Secretary General of the International Chamber of Commerce, administering its affairs and implementing its policy, including managing its finances.
+On June 30, 2014, Danilovich became Secretary General of the International Chamber of Commerce, administering its affairs and implementing its policy, including managing its finances.
 At the ICC he was responsible for relations with international governmental and non-governmental organizations such as the B20 and G20 related to issues such as trade reform.
-At the end of April 2018 he stepped down, to be replaced by John W.H.
+Danilovich stepped down as Secretary General in April of 2018 and was succeeded by John W.H.
 Denton AO.

-Board memberships and honors
+Memberships and Honors

 Danilovich serves as a board member for a number of private and public organizations, including the International Advisory Council for the Harvard School of Public Health, senior advisor at the Center for Strategic and International Studies, Board of Trustees for the Phelps-Stokes Foundation, and as an executive committee member of The Pilgrims.
 Danilovich has been a Director of the Stanford University Trust, a Trustee of the American Museum in Britain, Director of the U.S.-U.K. Fulbright Commission, and has served in leadership positions for several charitable organizations.

 Danilovich is also a life member of the Council on Foreign Relations (NYC), serves on the North American Advisory Council of Chatham House (UK), is a member of the American Academy of Diplomacy, a Knight of Malta, and the recipient of several national and international awards including the Choate Alumni Seal Prize, Companion of the Order of Volta (Ghana), and Grand Cordon du Ouissan Alaouite (Kingdom of Morocco).
 He is the only American ambassador to be decorated by the Government of Costa Rica with their highest diplomatic honor, the Orden Nacional Juan Mora Fernandez.

-He is a member of the Metropolitan Club of Washington D.C.